patrickballeux/screenstudio/README.md

 To adjust the audio levels, use the default audio mixer or install "pavucontrol" for more options.

 You can also select the output folder where ScreenStudio will save the video files.

+Select a music file for the Background Music and the file will be mixed with your live audio feed.
+It can be a simple jingle or for a loop the file to have music in the background as long as your recording will last...

 - HTML Text label